amitjoy/aspecio/README.md

 ### Aspects that bridge services

-Because we rarely want the actual cross-cutting behavior to reside in our interceptor, it is a better approach to use your favorite component framework to make your aspects merely bring a functionality provided elsewhere:
+Because we rarely want the actual cross-cutting behaviour to reside in our interceptor, it is a better approach to use your favourite component framework to make your aspects merely bring a functionality provided elsewhere:

 ```java